DannieBGoode/criptomo/_posts/202102/en/2021-02-01-what-is-fire-movement.md

 lang: en
 ---

 There is no law that requires people to work until they are 65+ years old, much less in a job that we do not like.
 That is why there is a wave of young people joining the F.I.R.E.
-(Financial Independence Retire Early or in Spanish Financial Independence Retire Early).
+(Financial Independence Retire Early).

 <!--more-->